dannyglv182/smsApp/readme.md

 This application uses Twilio, Java, JDBC, and the Spark Web Framework to send a text message from a web page form.

 ## Build and Run
-*Instructions to build and run your project.*
+*Instructions to build and run the project.*
 * Clone the repository.
 * Select new project from existing sources In IntelliJ IDEA and choose the new folder you cloned.
 * Add jdbc:postgresql://host:port/database to url in cred.java